Anatoly Motsny

-Biography
+Life

 Anatoly Motsny was born on 25 September 1922 in Shklow, Mogilev Region of the Byelorussian Soviet Socialist Republic, into a working-class family.
 He graduated from tenth grade in school.
 In February 1941, he was called to serve in the Red Army.
 In August 1942, he graduated from the armored vehicle school in Gorky.
 From October 1942, he served on the Eastern Front.

-Motsny began to participate in actions on the Don Front in November 1942.
+Motsny first served in combat operations on the Don Front in November 1942.
 He was appointed commander of a platoon of T-34 tanks of the 16th Separate Tank Regiment.
 In January 1943, he was wounded.
 From March 1943, he saw action on the Southwestern Front, commanding a platoon of KV heavy tanks of the 22nd separate tank regiment.
 In April 1943, Motsny was sent to the reserve of the 29th Separate Training Tank Regiment and, from June of the same year, to the 2nd Reserve Tank Regiment of the Ural Military District.

-In August 1943, Lieutenant Motsny was appointed commander of a platoon of T-34 tanks in the 54th Guards Tank Brigade on the Voronezh Front until the end of the war.
+In August 1943, Lieutenant Motsny was appointed commander of a T-34 tank platoon in the 54th Guards Tank Brigade of the 7th Guards Tank Corps on the Voronezh Front, which he led for the rest of the war.
 On 28 August, he was lightly wounded and soon returned to his unit.
-Until October 1943, the brigade took part in battles in Ukraine.
-From 4-11 November 1943, Motsny took part in the liberation of Kiev.
+Until October 1943, the brigade fought in battles in Ukraine.
+From 4–11 November 1943, Motsny participated in the liberation of Kiev.
 On 6 November 1943, Motsny, on his tank, managed to destroy up to 100 enemy carts with military cargo and property, ten vehicles, and about 100 German soldiers and officers retreating from Kiev.
-Motsny's tank was knocked out in battle by a Tiger I, but the tank's crew captured a communications vehicle with six radio stations and five guns in battle.
+Motsny's tank was hit by a Tiger I, but the crew managed to capture a communications vehicle with six radio stations and five guns in battle.
 When the retreating column was utterly defeated, Motsny's tank was withdrawn from the battlefield for repairs.
-For this battle, the battalion commander presented Motsny and the driver of his tank, Morozov, the rank of Hero of the Soviet Union.
+For this battle, the battalion commander nominated Motsny and the driver of his tank, Morozov, for the title of Hero of the Soviet Union.
 However, the award was reduced by higher commanders, and as a result, they were awarded the Order of the Red Banner.

-From December 1943 to February 1944, Motsny was twice slightly wounded but soon returned to service.
+From December 1943 to February 1944, Motsny was twice slightly wounded but quickly returned to duty.
 On 25 February, in the Proskuriv area, he was seriously injured.
 On 17 July 1944, in the battle for the village of Kiritsa, he neutralized an anti-tank gun and its crew on his tank.
-The tank was knocked out in the battle, and Motsny, wounded, killed 11 German soldiers and officers with a machine gun.
-When the machine gun became unusable, Motsny killed two German soldiers in hand-to-hand combat with a knife.
+In the battle, the tank was hit and Motsny, wounded, killed 11 German soldiers and officers with machine gun fire.
+When the machine gun became unusable, Motsny killed two German soldiers with a knife in hand-to-hand combat.
 His actions allowed his subordinates to get out of enemy fire.